tianhaoz95/time_since/NOTE.md

 Your task is to internationalize the "log now" and "customize date" buttons in the status screen.

+Your task is to add a "sort" icon button to the top right corner of the item status screen.
+When user tap on the "sort" button, a drop down menu will show up to let user choose what should the list of item status be sorted with.
+The options are by name, by last logged date.

 === Backlog ===

 Your task is to use in_app_purchase package (https://pub.dev/packages/in_app_purchase#upgrading-or-downgrading-an-existing-in-app-subscription) to bring up in app purchase when the user tap on subscribe button on the upgrade screen.
 Here is an example code for using the package: